sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

         </Replace>
 ```

-<a href="" id="update-UpdateServiceUrlAlternate"></a>**Update/UpdateServiceUrlAlternate**
+<a href="" id="update-updateserviceurlalternate"></a>**Update/UpdateServiceUrlAlternate**
 <p style="margin-left: 20px">Added in the January service release of Windows 10, version 1607.
 Specifies an alternate intranet server to host updates from Microsoft Update.
-You can then use this update service to automatically update computers on your network.</p>
+You can then use this update service to automatically update computers on your network.

 <p style="margin-left: 20px">This setting lets you specify a server on your network to function as an internal update service.
-The Automatic Updates client will search this service for updates that apply to the computers on your network.</p>
+The Automatic Updates client will search this service for updates that apply to the computers on your network.

 <p style="margin-left: 20px">To use this setting, you must set two server name values: the server from which the Automatic Updates client detects and downloads updates, and the server to which updated workstations upload statistics.
 You can set both values to be the same server.
-An optional server name value can be specified to configure Windows Update agent, and download updates from an alternate download server instead of WSUS Server.</p>
+An optional server name value can be specified to configure Windows Update agent, and download updates from an alternate download server instead of WSUS Server.

 <p style="margin-left: 20px">Value type is string and the default value is an empty string, "".
-If the setting is not configured, and if Automatic Updates is not disabled by policy or user preference, the Automatic Updates client connects directly to the Windows Update site on the Internet.</p>
+If the setting is not configured, and if Automatic Updates is not disabled by policy or user preference, the Automatic Updates client connects directly to the Windows Update site on the Internet.

 > [!Note]
 > If the "Configure Automatic Updates" Group Policy is disabled, then this policy has no effect.